... other Synesis site links: [ STLSoft ] [ Open-RJ ] [ Pantheios ] [ recls ] [ shwild ]

-System Tools Updated: 9th May 2004
+System Tools

-These tools are primarily used for helping administrators, power uses and ordinary users in querying and manipulating their systems.
+These tools are primarily used for helping administrators, power users and ordinary users in querying and manipulating their systems.
 They're also of help to software engineers, including environment settings reporting/diagnosis and powerful file searching.

-The tools available are for Linux (built on Red Hat v8) and/or Win32 (Windows 95, 98, ME, NT 3.51, NT4, 2000, XP).
+The tools available are for Linux (built on Red Hat v8) and/or Win32 (Windows 95+, NT4+).

 They are provided with no warranty of any kind, and are to be used entirely at your own risk.